slsa-framework/oss-na24-slsa-workshop/INSTALLATION.md

 ```

 ### model-transparency
-Make sure you're still in the virtual environment setup in the previous step Then install model-transparency:
+Make sure you're still in the virtual environment setup in the previous step.
+Then install model-transparency:

 ```shell
 $ # Install more dependencies